GSA/site-scanning-documentation/pages/scan_steps.md

 _[This is a description of the step-by-step technical process by which we 'scan' each Initial URL.
 These steps come after the initial process of [building the website index](https://github.com/GSA/federal-website-index/blob/main/process/index-creation.md).]_

-First off, before any scans take place, the process of ingesting the initial URL list into the database populates the following fields:
+First off, before any scans take place, the process of ingesting the Initial URL list into the database populates the following fields:
 * `Initial URL`
 * `Initial Domain`
 * `Initial Base Domain`